tidalu/DSA-Javascript/README.md

+for now only _Logical_Building_ has some solved problems

 1.  --- [   pending   ] --- [ 0 ] --- Array
 2.  --- [   pending   ] --- [ 0 ] --- Strings
 3.  --- [   pending   ] --- [ 0 ] --- Matrices